 Your child will have a number of medical tests, and you will be asked questions about your child's medical history by different members of the transplant team.
-You will also meet with several other healthcare professionals to make sure your child is physically and emotionally ready for a heart transplant.
+You will also meet with several other healthcare professionals to ensure your child is physically ready and emotionally prepared for a heart transplant.

+The results of the tests will give an idea of your child's overall health.
 The tests your child will have may depend on:

-- their age,
+- Their age.

-- what is wrong with their heart,
+- What is wrong with their heart.

-- how long they have been sick,
+- How long they have been sick.

-- how sick they are, and
+- How sick they are.

-- whether they have been seen at the transplant center before.
+- Whether they have been seen at the transplant center before.

 Tests also may vary according to your healthcare system or country.
-The results of the tests will give an idea of your child's overall health.

-Medical tests
+Medical Tests

-Blood tests
+Blood Tests